-A full professor with tenure, Sue Robinson holds the Helen Firstbrook Franklin Professor of Journalism chair at the University of Wisconsin-Madison’s School of Journalism & Mass Communication, which is ranked among the top schools in the world for media studies.
+A full professor, Sue Robinson holds the Helen Firstbrook Franklin Professor of Journalism chair at the University of Wisconsin-Madison’s School of Journalism & Mass Communication, which is ranked among the top schools in the world for media studies.

 Robinson joined the UW-Madison faculty in January 2007 after 13 years as a journalist throughout New England and New Jersey.
 As a scholar, she explores how journalists and news organizations adopt new information communication technologies to report on public affairs in new forms and formats as well as how audiences and individuals can use the technologies for civic engagement.
 Central to her work is the consideration of information flow as it moves through specific media ecologies and networks at the local community level.

 She is currently working with on two major projects: one, with Knight Foundation on improving social-media spaces for public deliberation and dialogue (with Dr. Deen Freelon of the University of North Carolina at Chapel Hill); and two, her next book project about media trust, trust initiatives globally, and journalists’ relationships with citizens and citizenship.